Security Events API

 Automated Response

-curl -X POST https://api.getstack.run/v1/notifications/rules \
+curl -X POST https://api.getstack.run/v1/notifications/channels \

 -H "Authorization: Bearer sk_live_your_key" \